 OK, cards on the table: I am by no means an expert on recycling scrap metal.
-I’ve only done it once in my life and my entire haul got me only 40 cents!
+I’ve only done it a couple of times and it didn’t exactly make me rich.

-But this article isn’t really about the few pennies I earned for a bag of aluminum soda cans that I would have otherwise recycled curbside via my municipality.
+But this article isn’t really about the few bucks you can earn for a bag of aluminum soda cans or the perfectly good stainless steel “trash” that people throw out curbside.

-It’s about trying something new, learning what the process entail and then thinking about other ways you can use what you just learned to make some extra money.
+It’s about trying something new, learning what the process entails and then thinking about other ways you can use what you just learned to make some extra money in your life.

-My 40-cent adventure in a scrap metal yard
+My $6 adventure in a scrap metal yard

 How do you find scrap metal yards?